 Step 1 – Trim overgrown hairs

 You can often find these hairs on top.
 Just do minor touch-ups on such hair so you can retain the dapper look of the fade haircut, whether it is the crew cut fade or any other style you are wearing.
-Using a stubble trimmer is also a massive help in this step.

 Step 2 – Make it a point to shave if you have facial hair